shub-vrm1988/devops.layman/class6-assignment/3-tier containerized application on AWS ECS.md

 ![alt text](Screenshots/image-54.png)
 ![alt text](Screenshots/image-55.png)

-5. Edited the public route table and attached the internet gateway so that public subnet can connect to outside world via Internet.
+5. Edited the public route table and attached the internet gateway so that public subnet can connect to outside world via Internet and actually become public.

 ![alt text](Screenshots/image-56.png)